jendives2000/End-to-end-NewLife-Healthcare-Hub-Data-Analysis---Microsoft-SQL-Power-BI/README.md

 - ICU daily cost multipliers
 - Bed turnover revenue effects

-With those we can calculate Avoidable Cost Savings from admissions, readmissions, infections, ICU days, etc., by extracting a baseline volume and/or rate and a capturing data on new volume after improvement.
+With those we can calculate Avoidable Cost Savings from admissions, readmissions, infections, ICU days, etc., by extracting a baseline volume and/or rate, and then capturing data on new volume (after improvement).

 **Demographics, Case & Clinical Severity Data:**
-Data on the followings will deppen analysis on Mortality/Infection, patient segmentation, sharper KPIs, risk stratification analysis:
+Data on the followings will deepen analysis on Mortality/Infection, patient segmentation, sharper KPIs:

 - age groups, gender, zip, insurance type
 - comorbidity index, admission type, ICD-10 group, ICU/Regular Ward

 ---

-## 📎 Resources & File Structure
+## 📎 Resources & Files
-- Power BI: following best practice, the report source files are available as a packaged project file [here](/Power%20BI%20Project/)
+- Power BI: following best practices, the report source files are available as a packaged project file [here](/Power%20BI%20Project/)41
+- The Power BI report is available online [here](https://app.powerbi.com/view?r=eyJrIjoiMzE0YjU5YTMtMGRiZC00ZjJjLWI3YzctMjQ2NWNjYjEyZmIxIiwidCI6ImM5YTM3Nzk4LTFjNGQtNDY2Ni04YTczLTMzY2M2MzE0ZmVmZSJ9&pageName=46815e9473cb662ad64a).
+- SQL: all the sql queries used are within 2 sql files that are saved in this [folder](./SQL/).